reltubttam/flatback/README.md

 });
 ```

-### yield function (with one arguments)
+### yield function (with one callback)

 The function will immediately execute and control will return to the generator after the function has completed AND the callback has been called.
 Callback calls after the first are ignored.

-The yield will return an array containing the arguments passed to the supplied function in order.
+The yield will return an array containing the arguments passed to the callback in order.

 ```js
 flatback.exec(function* (){